paultag/notes.pault.ag/notes/its-all-relative.md

 -----------------

 Just like Unicode, testing that your code works with datetimes is important.
 Every time I think about how to go about doing this, I think about that one time that [mjg59](http://mjg59.dreamwidth.org/) couldn't book a flight starting Tuesday from AKL, landing in HNL on Monday night, because United couldn't book the last leg to SFO.
 Do you ever assume dates only go forward as time goes on?
 Remember timezones.

-Construct hilarious test data, make sure someone in New Zealand's [+13:45](https://en.wikipedia.org/wiki/UTC%2B13:45) can correctly talk with their friends in
+Construct test data, make sure someone in New Zealand's [+13:45](https://en.wikipedia.org/wiki/UTC%2B13:45) can correctly talk with their friends in
 Baker Island's [-12:00](https://en.wikipedia.org/wiki/UTC%E2%88%9212:00),
 and that the events sort right.

+Just because it's Noon on New Years Eve in England doesn't mean it's not 1 AM the next year in New Zealand.
+Places a few miles apart may go on Daylight savings different days.
+Indian Standard Time is not even aligned on the hour to GMT (`+05:30`)!

+Test early, and test often.
+Memorize a few timezones, and challanage your assumptions when writing code that has to do with time.
+Don't use wall clocks to mean monotonic time.
+Remember there's a whole world out there, and we only deal with part of it.

 Epilogue
 --------